 “None of your fucking business,” Diego snapped.
 “Less talking, more paying the fuck attention, freakshow.”

 Wylie gritted his teeth and stomped up the stairs after Diego.
-He slowed once they reached the upstairs door, and he waited for Diego to open it, the gangster taking care to push another black metal grate aside before stepping through.
+He slowed once they reached the upstairs door and waited for Diego to open it, the gangster taking care to push another black metal grate aside before stepping through.

 Wylie held his breath when he stepped out into the upstairs mansion.
 The lights were dim, but his eyes caught every detail as he looked around.
 Everything was different compared to the sterile lab area they left downstairs, and it felt like he was stepping out into another world.

 Wylie followed Diego down the unfamiliar hall, his gaze darting to every shadowed room and new luxury.
-At the corner he found a giant family room with a television big enough to hide inside.
-He passed a decadently decorated dining room dripping in luscious drapes and filled with gleaming wooden furniture carved with elegant curves and whorls.
+At the corner, he found a giant family room with a television big enough to hide inside.
+He passed a decadent dining room, the walls dripping in luscious drapes, the space filled with gleaming wooden furniture carved with elegant curves and whorls.
 Chandeliers dazzled above their heads in the low lighting, glowing with a faint magic that turned the crystals into prisms lit from within.